An Introduction to Stochastic PDEs: Linear SPDEs / Stochastic Convolutions

 \begin{definition} A Borel probability measure $\mu$ on $\CB$ is an \textit{invariant measure} for \eref{e:linearSPDE} if $\CP_t^*\mu = \mu$ for every $t>0$, where $\CP_t$ is the Markov semigroup associated to solutions of \eref{e:linearSPDE} via \eref{e:defPt}. \end{definition}

 In the case $\CB = \CH$ where we consider \eref{e:linearSPDE} on a Hilbert space $\CH$, the situations in which such an invariant measure exists are characterised in the following theorem:

-\begin{theorem} Consider \eref{e:linearSPDE} with solutions in a Hilbert space $\CH$ and define the self-adjoint operator $Q_t \colon \CH \to \CH$ by \begin{equ} Q_t = \int_0^t S(t)QQ^*S^*(t)\, dt\;. \end{equ} Then there exists an invariant measure $\mu$ for \eref{e:linearSPDE} if and only if one of the following two equivalent conditions are satisfied: \begin{claim} \item[1.]
+\begin{theorem} Consider \eref{e:linearSPDE} with solutions in a Hilbert space $\CH$ and define the self-adjoint operator $Q_t \colon \CH \to \CH$ by \begin{equ} Q_t = \int_0^t S(s)QQ^*S^*(s)\, ds\;. \end{equ} Then there exists an invariant measure $\mu$ for \eref{e:linearSPDE} if and only if one of the following two equivalent conditions are satisfied: \begin{claim} \item[1.]
 There exists a positive definite trace class operator $Q_\infty \colon \CH \to \CH$ such that the identity $2\Re \scal{Q_\infty L^*x,x} + \|Q^*x\|^2 = 0$ holds for every $x \in \CD(L^*)$. \item[2.]
 One has $\sup_{t > 0} \tr Q_t < \infty$. \end{claim} Furthermore, any invariant measure is of the form $\nu \star \mu_\infty$, where $\nu$ is a measure on $\CH$ that is invariant under the action of the semigroup $S$ and $\mu_ \infty$ is the centred Gaussian measure with covariance $Q_\infty$. \end{theorem}

 \begin{proof} The proof goes as follows.
 We first show that $\mu$ being invariant implies that 2.\ holds.
 Then we show that 2.\ implies 1., and we conclude the first part by showing that 1.\ implies the existence of an invariant measure.